 There are thousands of curiosities and differences between a Western toilet and a Japanese toilet.
 For starters, the toilet and bathing place are in separate places, you will rarely find a toilet along with a shower and hot tub.

-And who never dreamed of having a bathtub at home?
+And who hasn't dreamed of having a bathtub at home?
 Luxury item, only the rich have it.
-In Japan bathtub is so common, you will hardly find a home without a hot tub.
-That's because we didn't even talk about toilets.
+In Japan hot tub is so common, you will hardly find a home without a hot tub.
+That's why we didn't even talk about the toilets.

 The Japanese toilet

 75% of homes in Japan has an electronic toilet.
 They are designed to increase comfort, privacy and cleanliness.
 They cost between 500$ to 5.000$, it's not expensive if you compare these simple Brazilian vases with nothing.